rugbyprof/2143-Object-Oriented-Programming/README.md

 - This course assumes you can program at level after completing CMPS 1063
   - basic data structures
-  - basic oop concepts
+  - basic concept of classes and methods
-- I also assume you can install software and use different development platforms with a little help.

 ### ZOOM Link